christophihl/startupengineer/content/_repos/dat_sci/00_preface.md

 R integrates with other tools to generate manuscripts from your code.
 If you collect more data, or fix a mistake in your dataset, the figures and the statistical tests in your manuscript are updated automatically.
 R code is great for reproducibility.
 Reproducibility is when someone else (including your future self) can obtain the same results from the same dataset when using the same analysis.

 * `Efficient functions and data structures for data analysis`<br>
 R is designed for data analysis.
 It comes with special data structures and data types that make handling of missing data and statistical factors convenient.
-R can connect to spreadsheets, databases, and many other data formats, on your computer or on the web.
+R can connct to spreadsheets, databases, and many other data formats, on your computer or on the web.
 The skills you learn with R scale easily with the size of your dataset.
 Whether your dataset has hundreds or millions of lines, it won’t make much difference to you.

 * `Powerful graphics`</b><br>
 The plotting functionalities in R are endless, and allow you to adjust any aspect of your graph to convey most effectively the message from your data.